Get Tech Tips

 What to do about it

-If you are a manager or owner of a company make sure you are supporting your techs to get more TECHNICALLY sound and support them to use those legitimate technical skills to translate into profitable repairs and quality workmanship.
-Communication skills are key in a residential tech, a tech who understands IAQ like the back of his hand will naturally sell more IAQ products, a tech who understands airflow and duct design will sell more duct upgrades and the tech who understands complete system performance will make more needed repairs.
-This is a long road and there are no shortcuts.
+If you are a manager or owner of a company, make sure you support your techs to get more TECHNICALLY sound and support them to use those legitimate technical skills to translate into profitable repairs and quality workmanship.
+Communication skills are key in a residential tech; a tech who understands IAQ like the back of his hand will naturally sell more IAQ products.
+A tech who understands airflow and duct design will sell more duct upgrades, and the tech who understands complete system performance will make more needed repairs.
+This is a long road, and there are no shortcuts.

 If you are one of the good guys, let's band together, keep our heads up, and charge enough to have a good life.